sdss/lvmdrp/README.md

 - https://wiki.sdss.org/display/LVM/ESO+skycorr
 - https://wiki.sdss.org/display/LVM/ESO+Sky+Model

 respectively.
-Additionaly, you'll need to set following the environment variable on your `.bashrc` (or equivalent):
+Additionaly, you'll need to set following the environment variable in your `.bashrc` (or equivalent):

 ```bash
 export LVM_ESOSKY_DIR="path/to/eso-routines"
 ```

-where `eso-routines` is a directory containing the root directories of both, the `skycorr` and the ESO sky model installations.
+where `eso-routines` is a directory containing the root directories of both, the *skycorr* and the *ESO sky model* installations.

-## Creating Test Data
+## Creating test data

 We encourage the reader to use the [LVM data simulator](https://github.com/sdss/lvmdatasimulator) to generate data for testing the DRP.
 But if you want to skip that step, we have already some simulations produced using the same simulator, so you don't have to run the simulator yourself, which can be computationally demanding in the case of 2D simulations.

-If you follow the [examples](#examples) below, you will have access to the above mentioned simulations.
+If you follow the examples below, you will have access to the above mentioned simulations.

 ## Examples